jidongxiao/networksecurity/labs/pki/README.md

 **Note 2**: we import this because we assume GoMommy is a trusted CA, and for trusted CA, its certificate is supposed to be pre-loaded in the browser.

-#### Attacker Setting Up www.fakebank.com
+#### Attacker Setting Up www.fakebank.com on Attacker VM

 1.1.
-Download [fakebank.key](keys/fakebank.key) and [fakebank.crt](fakebank.crt) into the home directory - i.e., /home/seed/ directory.
+On attacker VM, download [fakebank.key](keys/fakebank.key) and [fakebank.crt](fakebank.crt) into the home directory - i.e., /home/seed/ directory.
 (You can either download fakebank.key from http://ns.cs.rpi.edu/pki/fakebank.key, and download fakebank.crt from http://ns.cs.rpi.edu/pki/fakebank.crt or download them from this github repository.)

 1.2.
 Install apache web server program.